KosukeHamazaki/RAINBOW/README.md

-# RAINBOW
+# RAINBOWR
-###   Reliable Association INference By Optimizing Weights
+###   Reliable Association INference By Optimizing Weights with R
 #### Author : Kosuke Hamazaki (hamazaki@ut-biomet.org)
 #### Date : 2019/03/25 (Last update: 2019/10/21)

 ## NOTE!!!!
-### The newest version of `RAINBOW` is `RAINBOWR`, which is available at https://github.com/KosukeHamazaki/RAINBOWR.
+### The older version of `RAINBOWR` is `RAINBOW`, which is available at https://github.com/KosukeHamazaki/RAINBOW.
 ##### We changed the package name from `RAINBOW` to `RAINBOWR` because the original package name `RAINBOW` conflicted with the package `rainbow` (https://cran.r-project.org/web/packages/rainbow/index.html) when we submitted our package to `CRAN` (https://cran.r-project.org/).
-##### We will continue to maintain this repository, but we strongly recommend the installation of `RAINBOWR` from https://github.com/KosukeHamazaki/RAINBOWR.

 ----------

-In this repository, the `R` package `RAINBOW` is available.
+In this repository, the `R` package `RAINBOWR` is available.
-Here, we describe how to install and how to use `RAINBOW`.
+Here, we describe how to install and how to use `RAINBOWR`.

 ----------
-## What is `RAINBOW`
+## What is `RAINBOWR`
-`RAINBOW`(Reliable Association INference By Optimizing Weights) is a package to perform several types of `GWAS` as follows.
+`RAINBOWR`(Reliable Association INference By Optimizing Weights with R) is a package to perform several types of `GWAS` as follows.

 - Single-SNP GWAS with `RGWAS.normal` function
 - SNP-set (or gene set) GWAS with `RGWAS.multisnp` function (which tests multiple SNPs at the same time)
 - Check epistatic (SNP-set x SNP-set interaction) effects with `RGWAS.epistasis` (very slow and less reliable)

-`RAINBOW` also offers some functions to solve the linear mixed effects model.
+`RAINBOWR` also offers some functions to solve the linear mixed effects model.

 - Solve one-kernel linear mixed effects model with `EMM.cpp` function
 - Solve multi-kernel linear mixed effects model with `EM3.cpp` function (for the general kernel, not so fast)